 Whelpdale Maxwell & Codd (as it now was), managed to acquire the Cremona designs, jigs and templates and began making Cremona-designed pianos but using the Welmar name at a new factory at Clapham Park Road.

 Production continued at Clapham until 2001, when, at an extremely difficult time for the piano trade, all was moved for a short time, to Stroud in Gloucestershire.

 The Welmar piano has always been appreciated by serious piano players and students.
 They were built with the Bluthner tone in mind, by craftsmen devoted to the art of piano-building.
-Welmar pianos are unanimously highly thought-of by all piano tuners - which, as tuners are generally hard to please - is no small accolade!
+Welmar pianos are almost universally admired by piano tuners!
+And, as they are generally hard to please - this is no small achievement.